tarantool/doc/doc/reference/configuration/index.rst

 URI values can be set in a number of ways:

-*   As a string with URI values separated by commas
+*   As a string with URI values separated by commas.

     ..  code-block:: lua

         box.cfg { listen = "127.0.0.1:3301, /unix.sock, 3302" }

-*   As an array that contains URIs in a string format
+*   As a table that contains URIs in the string format.

     ..  code-block:: lua

         box.cfg { listen = {"127.0.0.1:3301", "/unix.sock", "3302"} }

-*   As an array of tables with the ``uri`` field
+*   As an array of tables with the ``uri`` field.

     ..  code-block:: lua